Joey Jones (American football): Coaching career

 In 1989, Jones took his first coaching job as an assistant coach on the Briarwood Christian School staff in Birmingham, Alabama.
 After two years at Briarwood, he took the job as head coach at Dora where he led his team to a 24–11 record over three seasons.
 In 1996, Jones was hired as the head coach at Mountain Brook High School.
 At Mountain Brook, he led his team to the 1996 Class 6A state championship game, four region titles, two semifinal appearances and three quarterfinal appearances.
 Jones went 101–27 over ten seasons in charge of the Spartans.

 After compiling a .767 winning percentage as an Alabama high school coach, Jones was hired as the new head coach at Birmingham–Southern College, where he led the team to a 1–7 record in its first season in NCAA Division III football in 2007.
 Jones was the first coach of the Panthers since 1939, when the football program was disbanded.

 After only one season at BSC, Jones accepted the same position at the University of South Alabama in February 2008.
 He was the first coach for the Jaguars and was in charge of creating the program.
 The team began play in 2009, and joined the NCAA Football Bowl Subdivision (Division I-A) in 2012 as members of the Sunbelt Conference.

 Jones led South Alabama to a 23–4 record in his first three seasons at South Alabama as Division-I FCS independent.
 After initially struggling after moving to the Sun Belt Conference with a 2–11 record in 2012, the team has since improved and posted a winning record against in-conference competition.
 The 2014 season saw South Alabama selected to the 2014 Camellia Bowl, their first bowl game which they lost to Bowling Green 33–28.

 On November 20, 2017, Jones announced he would resign from his position as head coach following the 2017 season.

-On February 22, 2018 news broke that Jones had been hired as Special Teams Coordinator at Mississippi State University.
+On February 22, 2018, news broke that Jones had been hired as special teams coordinator at Mississippi State University.

+On February 3, 2023, Jones along with fellow former South Alabama head coach, Steve Campbell, was hired by Zach Arnett to join back with Mississippi State with Jones joining as the director of player personnel.

+On May 3, 2024, Jones returned back to the high school football sidelines and was hired to coach the inside wide receivers at Thompson High School in Alabaster, Alabama.